kellykochanski/rescal-snow/README.md

 ```
 > *Nothing happening?*
 >
 > This is mostly a good sign - if something is wrong, rescal-snow almost always crashes in the first few seconds.
 The simulations, however, are computationally expensive, and may take an unreasonably long time to run on slower machines.
+> If this is the case for you, we've put some tips for improving performance in [docs/performance_and_parallelization.md](docs/performance_and_parallelization.md).
 > Fortunately, the substantive output from rescal-snow is saved at regular intervals.
 You can view intermediate output while the simulation is still running, and you can stop the simulation (usually `Ctrl-C`) without losing that output.

 The easiest way to examine the output is to look at rescal-snow's natively generated png files: